 Chandler: (about Ross's parents not liking him) Do you know why?

-Ross: Maybe it's because you're really sarcastic or maybe it's cause you--
+Ross: Maybe it's because you're really sarcastic or maybe it's 'cause you, uh--

-Chandler: If people don't know, they shouldn't just guess!
+Chandler: Well, if people don't know, they shouldn't just guess!

 Joey: Maybe I give thanks for you shuttin' up, huh?